ffmaer/quicksort-python/README.md

 - "The worst-case scenario occurs when all the elements are placed in a single bucket.
 The overall performance would then be dominated by the algorithm used to sort each bucket."
 [3]

 ### RadixSort
-- "Radix is a Latin word for "root".
-Root can be considered a synonym for base, in the arithmetical sense."
+- "Radix is a Latin word for 'root'.
+'Root' can be considered a synonym for base, in the arithmetical sense."
 [4] Base-10-sort, alphabet-sort.
-- Sort digit by digit from the most signinificant bit to the least significant bit or from the least significant bit to the most significant bit.
+- Sort digit by digit from the most significant bit to the least significant bit or from the least significant bit to the most significant bit.

 ### Bogosort
-- It's also known as monkey sort, stupid sort, random sort and permutation sort.
+- It's also known as monkey sort, stupid sort, random sort, and permutation sort.
 [2]
 - It's a highly inefficient sorting algorithm.
 [2]

 References: